Diversity and inclusion best practices for the workplace

 Admit what you don’t know

-Finally, a company should not shy away from addressing diversity and inclusion out of embarrassment or fear of failure.
+Finally, a company should be open to addressing diversity and inclusion out of embarrassment or fear of failure.
 Wanting to become better is half the battle, so an eager and open mindset is a great starting point.